MickGyver/DaemonBite-Retro-Controllers-USB/PCEngineControllerUSB/README.md

 # DaemonBite PC Engine / TurboGrafx-16 Controllers To USB Adapter

 ## Introduction
-This is a simple to build adapter for connecting PC Engine / TurboGrafx-16 controllers to USB.
+This is a simple to build adapter for connecting PC Engine / TurboGrafx-16 controllers to USB with turbo functionality support.

-NOTE: This adapter is in BETA and not yet properly tested.

 The input lag for this adapter is minimal (should be less 1ms average connected to MiSTer).